 Now I'm gonna go ahead and glue this top piece to the bottom piece.
 As you can see that it's cut pretty well.
 Let me take those out and take another look at those, pretty straight.
 You can see the round curve of that pistol grip and the corners of the 380 and where the extension on that magazine is pretty well.
 And that fits pretty well in that too.
 Not too much movement.

 What I'm gonna do, I've got some Elmer's spray adhesive.
 I mean it's just the cheapest thing I found, it'll work.
 You can shake that up really good.
-There's all kinds of brands.
+There are all kinds of brands.
 I'm gonna turn this over and I know besides, I want to spray as you can see the markers.
-Again i could probably gone in just a little bit even further to make it a tighter fit but its pretty good.
+Again I could probably go in just a little bit even further to make it a tighter fit but it's pretty good.

 I think that's pretty good, fortunately.
 Now I'm gonna get a book or something and just lay it on there.
 You can see it's already adhering.

-So we're gonna turn of the camera, get a book and just want to lay some weight on that and let it dry for a couple of hours.
+So we're gonna turn off the camera, get a book and just want to lay some weight on that and let it dry for a couple of hours.

 I've got a large encyclopedia.
 I'm sure it's good for something else but we're gonna use it right there.
 I'm gonna get a toolbox or something and put a little more weight on there.